Carrefour's property arm Carmila launches capital increase

-PARIS Carmila, the property unit of Europe's largest retailer Carrefour (CARR.PA), announced on Sunday a capital increase of 557 million euros ($623.5 million) to fund its future expansion.
+PARIS (Reuters) - Carmila, the property unit of Europe's largest retailer Carrefour (CARR.PA), announced on Sunday a capital increase of 557 million euros ($623.5 million) to fund its future expansion.

 The company said the capital increase would be priced in an indicative range of between 23 euros and 27 euros per share against a closing price of 30.50 euros for Carmila shares on June 23.